OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 You can use the following tasks to start debugging on desktop or online.

 - `npm run start:desktop`: Starts Excel on desktop and sideloads your add-in.
+If this command is not present in the "scripts" section of the project's package.json file, then run `npm run start` instead.
 - `npm run start:web -- --document {url}` (where `{url}` is the URL of an Excel file on OneDrive or SharePoint): Starts Excel on the web and sideloads your add-in.

   [!include[Mac command line note](../includes/mac-command-line.md)]